Prince Giuseppe Emanuele Ventimiglia: Career

 The formal accusation was based on a series of intercepted letters in which the prince had secretly corresponded with the Prince Regent, asking for a British intervention (armed if necessary) to defend the rights of the Sicilian population against the Crown.
 He remained imprisoned notwithstanding his poor health until 20 January 1812 when he was freed upon the intervention of lord Bentinck.

 Immediately Ventimiglia and others started working on a draft for a new Sicilian Constitution, modelled after the British one that he considered the median way between monarchy and democracy.
 These works resulted in the Sicilian Constitution of 1812.
 Ties with England were made more apparent through Bentinck's appointment to the office of Foreign Secretary while Britain was keeping the island under her protection.

 With the Restauration, King Ferdinand officially regained control of Sicily and as a result, Ventimiglia and his collaborators were dismissed.
-As an extreme measure to try and save the Sicilian Constitution on which he had worked for a decade, following the advice of his friend the Duke of Orleans, he went to Paris where he was received by King Louis XVIII of France who, even if congratulating him profusely for his achievements, did not undertake any formal obligation to put pressure on the Borbonic administration for the assurance of safeguards to the advantage of the Sicilian people or the keeping of the Constitution.
+As an extreme measure to try and save the Sicilian Constitution on which he had worked for a decade, following the advice of his friend the Duke of Orleans, he went to Paris where he was received by King Louis XVIII who, even if congratulating him profusely for his achievements, did not undertake any formal obligation to put pressure on the Borbonic administration for the assurance of safeguards to the advantage of the Sicilian people or the keeping of the Constitution.

 He died in Paris from tuberculosis in October 1814.